-MacOS Mojave’s Dark Mode probably got a bigger round of applause than anything else mentioned at the Apple WWDC 2018 keynote, probably because the place was packed with nerds who sit in front of their Macs all day long.
+The new Dark Mode in macOS Mojave probably got a bigger round of applause than anything else mentioned at Apple’s Worldwide Developers Conference 2018 keynote — probably because the place was packed with nerds who sit in front of their Macs all day long.
 Dark Mode doesn’t just change the menubar and a few UI elements, either.
 It’s a proper system-wide interface switch.

 In general, everything that is currently white or pale gray on your Mac will turn black or dark gray.
-Window edges, toolbars, lists, menus, and backgrounds all change.
-Apple’s own apps have all been updated to look great in dark mode, and third-party apps have to do the same to be compatible.
+Window edges, toolbars, lists, menus and backgrounds all change.
+Apple updated all its own apps to look great in Dark Mode.
+And third-party apps must do the same to be compatible.

 Editor’s note: This post was previously published on June 13, 2018, during iOS 12 beta testing.
 It has been updated for the public macOS Mojave release.